aimeeyen/kickstarter-analysis/README.md

 ### Purpose

-Provide visualization of dataset and drilled insight from data to better understand what key factors contribute the success of fundraising.
+Provide visualization of dataset and drilled insight from data to better understand which key factors contribute the success of fundraising.

 ## Analysis and Challenges